Clinical-Genomics/MIP/documentation/Code/Install/Adding_a_program.md

 # Adding a PROGRAM

 ## Define the program and version
-Add the program to a an env
+Add the program to a an env.
 In the definitions folder add the program to an environment in the install_[PIPELINE]_parameters.yaml.

 - You need to add your program according to which method is used to install the program: